Oct 11, 2021

 Mrs. X’s husband and relatives were required to hire a lawyer and ultimately, after paying significant legal fees, had to repay the ‘stolen’ money to my client, the former first mortgagee who made the error on the discharge statement.

-Not all fraud of this nature ends so poorly for the fraudster (Mrs. X).
+Not all frauds of this nature end so poorly for the fraudster (Mrs. X).
 But in this case, justice was served.

 Next blog will look at how the privacy legislation (PIPEDA) affects mortgage statements.
 As always, this blog is intended for information purposes only.
 It is not legal advice and cannot be relied on as such.
 Nor is it a substitute for hiring your own legal counsel, who will be an essential member of your power of sale and mortgage default team.
 And lastly, this blog is just my opinion.
 I reserve the right to change my mind.
 And I reserve the right to be wrong.